Department: School of Humanities, Religion, and Social Sciences

 - Teach social work classes as assigned;

-- Comply with CSWE program guidelines for baccalaureate level programs in social work;
+- Comply with CSWE program guidelines for Baccalaureate level programs in social work;

 - Minimum five years of experience in a specific area of social work practice;

-- Teaching experience with adult learners;
+- Teaching experience at college level;

-- Knowledge of technology/learning management systems;
+- Knowledge of instructional technology / learning management systems;

 - Ability to utilize professional connections in the community to develop appropriate field internships;